roolebo/tianocore.github.io/Laszlo's unkempt git guide for edk2 contributors and maintainers.md

 Maintainer workflow
 ===================

-33. You need the same settings in your edk2 clone as a contributor.
+1. You need the same settings in your edk2 clone as a contributor.
-     This includes steps (01) through (11).
+     This includes contributor steps (01) through (11).

-34. You get patches to review, either by CC, or you notice them on the list.
+2. You get patches to review, either by CC, or you notice them on the list.

      If you can immediately point out problems with (some of) the